rust-lang/reference/src/expressions.md

 }
 ```

-Another note: this process does not use the mutablility or lifetime of the
+Another note: this process does not use the mutability or lifetime of the
 receiver, or whether `unsafe` methods can currently be called to resolve
 methods.
 These constraints instead lead to compiler errors.